presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

 * **Before Wednesday's class 10/12:**

-  * Read :ref:`Unix and the Command Line<unix_chap>`, and try out the commands you learn in Terminal, if you use a mac, or Git Bash, if you use Windows.
+  * Read :ref:`Unix and the Command Line<unix_chapter>`, and try out the commands you learn in Terminal, if you use a mac, or Git Bash, if you use Windows.
   * Read `this tutorial <>`_ on Unix pipes and the Unix command **grep**.

 .. usageassignment